xiix0/scam/README.md

-You'll be called to a post requiring ability in handling groups of people.
+Next Friday will not be your lucky day.
+As a matter of fact, you don't have a lucky day this year.